Bernard Woolley: Fictional biography

 As with the other principal characters in the series, both actor and character have the same date of birth.
 This means that Bernard is in his mid- to late-forties during the series.
 Bernard is also married: in the Yes, Prime Minister episode "The Key", he declares that he does not give the key to his house to his mother-in-law.
 However, his wife never appears in the series.

 Woolley, like the Minister and Sir Humphrey, progresses through the series, especially in his understanding of political mastery.
 In the last scene of "The Tangled Web", the final episode of Yes, Prime Minister, Woolley, of his own accord, both saves Sir Humphrey from public embarrassment and gives Hacker a lasting weapon to use against him, by acquiring a tape of Sir Humphrey describing the British public in many unpleasant ways, spoken off the record after a radio interview.
 This act of service to the Prime Minister can be seen as the final result of many series' wrestling between the two competing loyalties.
-Throughout both series, Bernard is the only civil servant portrayed with any sense of conscience, seeking constantly to justify his actions to himself.
+Throughout both series, Bernard is almost the only civil servant portrayed with any sense of conscience, seeking constantly to justify his actions to himself.
 In the final episode, therefore, he realises that his principal loyalty must be to Hacker, and his intervention in the crisis is crucial in saving Hacker's political reputation and in ensuring that the Cabinet Secretary, like any other civil servant, remains a "humble functionary".